 Nollywood is largely separate from dominant global cultural industry networks of production inputs and distribution, it is an industry that is still globally linked in a number of ways.

 In a BusinessDay report, Nigerian Export-Import Bank (NEXIM) MD, Robert Orya was reported to have said Nollywood generated close to 126.4 billion Naira ($800 million) revenue from 2010 till date.

 According to the report, the global film and entertainment industry generated about 14.3 trillion Naira ($90.6billion) revenue in 2010 which increased to 16.2 trillion Naira ($102.7 billion) in 2012.

 Orya, speaking on global entertainment industry revenue generation, said most of the revenue channels come from “theatrical distribution,” with North America accounting for the largest market share of about 40 percent.
-Africa, Europe and Middle East make up for 24 percent, Latin America, 20 percent and Asia Pacific accounting for a meager three percent contribution.
+Africa, Europe, and the Middle East make up for 24 percent, Latin America, 20 percent and Asia Pacific accounting for a meager three percent contribution.
 With an average production of over 2,500 movies per year– 2,408, 2,514 and 2,621 in 2008, 2009 and 2010 respectively, Nigeria ranks as Africa’s largest producer.
-Bollywood on the other hand churns out an average of 800 movies yearly.
+Bollywood, on the other hand, churns out an average of 800 movies yearly.